TASEmulators/fceux/STYLE-GUIDELINES-SDL.md

 Tabs
 ----
 Hard tabs only!
 Please!  src/drivers/sdl/* entirely consists of hard tabbed code.
-Please continue to use this contention.
+Please continue to use this convention.
 Consult the documentation of your text editor documentation for instructions on how to this with your editor.

 Return Statements
 -----------------